2003 F1 World Championship

 Jenson Button outperformed Jacques Villeneuve at BAR-Honda.
 The Englishman led the United States GP at Indianapolis and seemed set for a first podium finish before retiring.
 The mayhem that was the British GP even allowed the cash-rich but underwhelming Toyota team run 1-2 for a time.
 They qualified well in Japan but neither Olivier Panis nor debutant Cristiano da Matta could finish better than fifth during the campaign.

 New single-car qualifying rules were introduced to ensure on-track action throughout the hour.
 Drivers ran on their own to set their qualifying time with cars then held in parc ferme until the race.
 That meant drivers qualified with their car fuelled for its first race stint.
 It was an initiative that brought some welcome unpredictability and strategy to the weekend.
-New rules banning electronic driver aides were due at the British GP but did not materialise.
+New rules banning electronic driver aids were due at the British GP but did not materialise.